 Since Live data is not available for all roads, many customers fall back to Typical speeds when live data is not available.
 Offline routing, planning, and simulation only use Typical speeds.

 How is Mapbox Traffic Data calculated?

-Mobile applications that uses a Mapbox SDK sends Mapbox anonymous location data - in total, more than 300 million miles of driving data per day.
+Mobile applications that uses a Mapbox SDK sends Mapbox de-identified location data - in total, more than 300 million miles of driving data per day.
 Mapbox aggregates that anonymous data into speed profiles for the road network, producing traffic updates.

 Where is Mapbox Traffic Data available?